 If travelling in peak season I would recommend booking in advance.
 The company we used are Boat Excursions Taormina.
 They offer custom tours include sunset sails and dinner on board and their boats are beautiful and well cared for.
 They offer a luxury experience that’s perfect for a special occasion.

-I also found more affordable Taormina boat tours departing from departing from Giardini Naxos that are available to book online.
+I also found more affordable Taormina boat tours departing from the nearby coastal town of Giardini Naxos.

 Villa Comunale di Taormina